New York Knicks vs Atlanta Hawks: Odds, Spread, and Total

 New York Knicks vs Atlanta Hawks Betting Trends

-- New York is 3-0 in conference quarterfinal series outcomes since 2022.
+- The Knicks are 3-0 in conference quarterfinal series outcomes since 2022.

-- The Knicks are 6-1 in their last seven encounters with the Hawks.
+- New York has gone 6-2 in the last eight encounters with Atlanta.

-- Totals have gone over in just five of the last 17 meetings.
+- Betting totals went over in just five of the last 18 meetings.

 New York Knicks vs Atlanta Hawks Injury Reports